Skip to main content

 Roll back if needed

 Flip current_release back to a prior release; the next session reverts.
-The URL is unaffected.
+The path is unaffected.
 See Releases & rollback.

 Why a fixed session protocol

-A web app exposes whatever routes its developer invents; every Karta project exposes the same session protocol.
-That’s deliberate — a fixed API is why one chat widget can talk to any Karta project, and why a hosted project and a local harness session are interchangeable from a client’s point of view.
-What a harness app ships is agent behavior, not custom endpoints.
+A web app exposes whatever routes its developer invents; every Karta agent exposes the same session protocol.
+That’s deliberate - a fixed API is why one chat widget can talk to any Karta agent, and why a hosted agent and a local harness session are interchangeable from a client’s point of view.
+What an agent ships is agent behavior, not custom endpoints.